Skip to main content

 #else

-// No need to load under Editor, directly find the HotUpdate assembly
+// In Editor environment, no need to load, directly search and get the HotUpdate assembly

 Assembly hotUpdateAss = System.AppDomain.CurrentDomain.GetAssemblies().First(a => a.GetName().Name == "HotUpdate");